How I got Ripped OFF buying Cheap Auto Insurance

 E. While we appreciate your need to shop for lower rates, not disclosing your current or renewing premium says you don’t value the agents time.

 Trust us when an agent or broker says based on the information you’ve provided and the premium you’re currently paying it’s a good rate or we can help.
-Insurance brokers are not trying to turn down business we must manage our time to provide the best customer service.
+Insurance brokers are not trying to turn down

 Often insurance brokers receive premiums based the information entered, but because each company asks different questions you still need to visit the respective company’s website.
 This is where it can be time consuming for insurance brokers.
-Even though the broker receives an early sign of a favorable rate things can change when clarifying different insurance company questions.
+Even though the broker receives an early sign of a favorable rate thing's can change when clarifying different insurance company questions.

-I’ve Got a Great Cheap Auto Insurance Rate for You!
+I’ve got a Great Cheap Auto Insurance Rate for You!

 Once rates are run based on the information provided by the individual or what we call the insured, we can now review as they say: Apples to Apples.